 Nerve Plants (Fittonia Albivenis): These plants are known for their distinctive feathery veins.
 Although the most common color is white, you can also find other colors: the pale pink variety, seen above, is particularly beautiful.
 These plants need constant moisture and shouldn’t ever dry out, so terrariums are a location for these humidity-loving plants.
 They also don’t like full sunlight, and their leaves will brown with too much exposure.

-Variegated Rubber Plant (Ficus Doescheri): We've written about our love for these plants before, and remain big fans of these low-maintenance beauties, especially the ones with variegated leaves.
+Variegated Rubber Plant (Ficus Doescheri): We’ve written about our love for these plants before, and remain big fans of these low-maintenance beauties, especially the ones with variegated leaves.
 Although these can grow to towering heights, keeping the plants in small pots will restrict their growth.
-We spotted this slightly pink one in a nursery over on 100 Layer Cake-let.

 Pink Princess Philodendron (Philodendron Erubescens): This plant has leaves that look like someone went a little crazy with a paintbrush.
 Leaves are splashed, spotted, and streaked with color.
 Amanda of Wit & Whistle said she had a hard time finding hers (seen above) but finally found a start online.
 They grow well in bright indirect light indoors and like moist but well-drained soil.

 Polka Dot or Freckle Face Plant (Hypoestes Phyllostachya): Confetti Hypoestes is a versatile, easy to grow plant that is typically known for its unusual and striking foliage colors.
 Its vivid color pattern is a popular and eye-catching addition to a miniature garden container.
 Keep soil moderately moist, but not constantly soaked.
 Also lead image above.